The Transformative Leadership for Change | Staff

 Neha is currently Board Treasurer for Cultivando (Commerce City, Colorado) and on the coordinating committee of the NorthStar Network (national).
 She is a graduate of the Satya Yoga Cooperative BIPOC teacher training program and a certified coach through the Coaching for Healing, Justice and Liberation school.
 She also weaves together social justice, healing, and spiritual practices in her own coaching/consulting business.

-Felicia Griffin (she/her) started her work in social and economic justice in 2002 and has worked in various roles as executive director, deputy director, president, research associate, program manager and more.
-Felicia has worked on economic security policy on the state and national level (in partnership with the Center on Budget and Policy Priorities) and has worked on statewide organizing campaigns to increase Medicaid enrollment for children in poverty.
-She has also led a campaign funded by the Annie E. Casey Foundation called “Race Matters: Policy through a Racial Lens” that focused on reducing disparities for communities of color in housing, employment, health and education.
+Felicia Griffin (she/her) started her work in social and economic justice in 2002 and has worked in many roles over the last 21 years; executive director, deputy director, president, research associate, program manager and more.
+Felicia has worked on economic security policy on the state and national level (in partnership with the Center on Budget and Policy Priorities) and worked on a campaign that successfully won health insurance for 80,000 children in New Mexico.
+She also led a campaign (in partnership with Annie E. Casey Foundation) called “Race Matters: Policy through a Racial Lens” that focused on reducing disparities for communities of color in housing, employment, health and education in New Mexico.

-Felicia grew up in Aurora, Colorado and was raised by a single mother.
+Felicia grew up in Aurora, Colorado and was raised in poverty by a single mother.
 Felicia knows firsthand what a good job means to a struggling family.
-In her first job she was a member of UFCW Local 7 (King Soopers) and she became a union steward at 16 year old.
+In her first job she was a member of UFCW Local 7 (King Soopers) and she became a union steward at 16 years old.
 She is committed to opening the doors of opportunity for communities and people that have been left out of the “American Dream”.
-In her free time, Felicia loves to travel and spend quality time with her husband and children.
+In her free time, Felicia loves to travel, write, read and spend quality time with her husband and children.

 Vic Gómez Betancourt (they/them) is a fundraiser extraordinaire who leverages 20 years of resource mobilization at the grassroots level and trust building with both state and national funding partners to secure multi-year investments for small to medium-size, social-justice organizational budgets.
 They work collaboratively and with a shared leadership approach that centers interdependence, appreciative inquiry, and collective healing.
 In May 2022, Vic joined Transformative Leadership for Change as Resource Strategist and is focused on cultivating financial abundance and sustainability.